Skoda Fabia hatchback - MPG, running costs & CO2

 Like a number of its supermini rivals, the Skoda Fabia will only be offered with petrol engines, as sales of small diesel cars continues to shrink.
 It also appears unlikely the Fabia will be released as a hybrid - if you're looking for one of those, you'll need to stick with the Toyota Yaris, Renault Clio E-Tech or Honda Jazz.

 Instead the Fabia offers simple, affordable motoring with small three-cylinder petrol engines that are economical.
-Most are just 1.0-litres in size but there's also a 1.5-litre four-cylinder if you need extra performance.
+Most are just 1.0-litres in size and there is also a 1.5-litre four-cylinder if you need extra performance.
 The latter will also be affordable to run as the smaller engines, thanks to clever technology that can shut down two cylinders when the engine’s full power isn’t required.

 Skoda Fabia MPG & CO2

 While not all specifications for the latest Fabia have been released yet, even the powerful 1.0-litre TSI petrol with 108bhp can officially return over 50mpg in SE L trim, fitted with either a six-speed manual or an automatic DSG gearbox.
 Meanwhile, CO2 emissions start from 128g/km, a figure that’s fine for private buyers but won't suit company-car drivers due to a high (BiK) Benefit-in-Kind banding.
 During our test, we managed to get close to these official figures, while managing nearly 55mpg on a motorway cruise.